Yukitoshi12345/README-Generator/Generated-README.md

   - [Questions](#questions)

   ## Installation Instruction
-  dad.
+  you do this and you do that.

   ## Usage Information
-  ada.
+  same.

   ## License
-  This application is licensed under [Apache 2.0](https://opensource.org/licenses/Apache-2.0).
+  This application is licensed under [MIT](!https://opensource.org/licenses/MIT).

   ## Contribution Guidelines
-  das.
+  by trying hard.

   ## Test Instruction
-  dasd.
+  `
+  npm i inquirer@8.2.4

+  `

   ## Questions
   If you have any questions, please reach out on GitHub